- Work is good, and my team is growing

 Blogging takes a lot of time and effort.
 Now that I’m working a steady 40 hours a week, it’s nice to have some time back in the evenings and on weekends.
 Writing my daily Instagram posts takes up more time than you’d think.
 I enjoy blogging, and it’s been a great experience, but I couldn’t have maintained that pace.

-Still going strong with Instagram posts
+Still going strong with Instagram posts as part of my unplanned career change

-- My ability to identify mistakes/errors in English (even when they’re not obvious)
+- My ability to identify mistakes/errors in English (even when they’re not obvious).

-- My ability to fix or improve those mistakes (without the need for consultation)
+- My ability to fix or improve those mistakes (without the need for consultation).

-- I am consistent—I haven’t missed a day of posting in over a year
+- I am consistent—I haven’t missed a day of posting in over a year.

-- My desire to be helpful—I offer help with small tasks for free
+- My desire to be helpful—I offer help with small tasks for free.

-- How I can improve copy in a wide variety of areas
+- How I can improve copy in a wide variety of areas.

 I continue to add to my collection of examples.
 As the pandemic eases, I find myself going out a little more often.
-I continue to drive my family crazy as I pause to snap pictures of examples I stumble across.
+I continue to annoy my family as I pause to snap pictures of examples I stumble across.
 And I continue to receive submissions from friends and followers every week.
 My collection has grown to 900+ pictures, meticulously saved and cataloged weekly.

 All work and no play makes DC CopyPro a dull boy

 I previously mentioned that I value streaks.
 I’m happy to report that all my streaks are still intact.
 At the end of January, I bought a used rowing machine to aid with my weight loss.
 I’ve been doing both Keto and intermittent fasting for over two years now.
-I don’t eat carbs, and I only eat in the evening, usually a homemade shake at 5 pm with a handful of almonds and then dinner between 7–8 pm.
+I don’t eat carbs, and I only eat in the evening.
+I usually have a homemade shake at 5 pm with a handful of almonds and then dinner between 7–8 pm.
 Despite this strict regime, I noticed my weight loss had stalled.

 I can also say that I’ve managed 30 mins of rowing almost every day since purchasing that used rowing machine.
 I’ve rowed every day I’ve been home, including during my mild bout of COVID back in April.
 I’ve only missed my rowing machine sessions when I’ve been physically away (camping or trips).
 A quick check indicates I’ve only missed seven days since I started.
 Since beginning this routine, I’ve gotten through several series on Netflix.